RichFesler/rpi-offline-voice-control/README.md

 ## 🐛 Troubleshooting Summary

 - 🔍 **Root Cause**: Playback failures were due to missing or invalid buffers.
 ALSA was receiving no usable stream and dropping the device.
-- 🔄 Replaced PyAudio with ffmpeg for input
+- 🔄 Replaced PyAudio with arecord for input
-- 💤 Added sleep to allow device init under systemd
+- 💤 Added sleep or buffer tuning for device init under systemd
 - 🎚️ Used speaker-test to confirm hardware worked
 - 🧠 Applied buffer settings to aplay/mpg123 for stability
 - 🎧 Enabled simultaneous mic input + audio playback